First change of command since 2019 for HMCS Goose Bay | Trident Newspaper

 “The Goose Bay team has excelled in naval operations under the leadership of Dan Rice, demonstrating on a daily basis the strong, diverse and adaptive nature of the Atlantic fleet,” he said.
 “Dan, you have been an incredible ambassador for Canada.”

-Welcoming Cdr Foran as incoming commander, Capt(N) Gillis said his recent command of HMCS Oriole demonstrates that Cdr Foran has “all the tools necessary” for a successful command.
+Welcoming LCdr Foran as incoming commander, Capt(N) Gillis said his recent command of HMCS Oriole demonstrates that LCdr Foran has “all the tools necessary” for a successful command.

 “You possess the key traits to navigate the programs that these ships execute, which includes independent thought to make operational decisions, and diligence in genuinely caring for the crews with whom you serve,” said Capt(N) Gillis.

-Thanking the CANFLTLANT command team for the opportunity to lead Goose Bay, Cdr Foran concluded his remarks with a direct address to the ship’s crew.
+Thanking the CANFLTLANT command team for the opportunity to lead Goose Bay, LCdr Foran concluded his remarks with a direct address to the ship’s crew.

 “I want to acknowledge that this is not an easy time to be in the Navy,” he said.
 “We face a variety of daunting internal challenges — force reconstitution and retention, an aging fleet, positive culture change — all while keeping ready to counter threats abroad.
 I want to thank you for being here and being part of the solution.
 I make this promise to you that I will always have your back as we face these challenges together.”